Humanitarian and Disaster Relief

-World Relief is quickly working to identify partners in the region to meet immediate organizations on the ground in Libya and Morocco to meet immediate needs and provide critical medical services, emergency shelter, food assistance and more for those impacted by these disasters.
+World Relief is quickly working to identify partners on the ground in Libya and Morocco to meet immediate needs including critical medical services, emergency shelter, food assistance and more for those impacted by these disasters.

 Will you give today to rush help to those in Libya and Morocco?

 On April 15, 2023, war broke out in Sudan.
 While the conflict initially centered in the capital of Khartoum, the violence quickly spread to many other parts of the country.